katat/vbot/README.md

 ------------------
 ## Welcome contributions

 Fork and make changes.
 In the tests directory, run `./test.sh` to make sure all the tests are passed.
-Welcome pull requests.
+Welcome pull requests or request new features.